IonBazan/composer-diff/README.md

 * `16` - There were downgrades in dev packages.

 You may check for individual flags or simply check if the status is greater or equal 8 if you don't want to downgrade any package.

+# Contributing

+Composer Diff is an open source project that welcomes pull requests and issues from anyone.
+Before opening pull requests, please consider reading our short [Contribution Guidelines](docs/CONTRIBUTING.md).

 # Similar packages